syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/State-Persistence.md

 # State Persistence

-TreeView state can be persisted by using ‘EnablePersistence’.
+TreeView state can be persisted by using ‘**EnablePersistence**’.
 In which user intractable model values only has been persisted in order to maintain performance.

 The model values of below are maintained through Id basis of tree node.

 * selected
 * checked
-* expanded/collapsed state
+* expanded/ collapsed state

-N>**Note: In UL li template state has been persisted by index.**
+N>**In UL li template state has been persisted by index.**

-TreeView stores its model in local storage / cookies of browser before page refreshes and reinitialized with their stored model after refresh
+TreeView stores its model in local storage/ cookies of browser before page refreshes and reinitialized with their stored model after refresh.

 In the code behind page, create a data list which contains the details about tree nodes and map the list data to DataSource property of TreeView.